Table of Contents

 A freelance graphic designer is a creative professional who produces a design using visuals, acting as their own boss when dealing with clients.

-The projects undertaken by graphic designers usually include developing company logos, company letterheads, brochures, postcards, greeting cards, invites and more.
+The projects taken by graphic designers usually include developing company logos, company letterheads, brochures, postcards, greeting cards, invites and more.

 They are also engaged in creating pages for social media like Facebook, Google+, web advertisements, web pages and application pages for companies, and any related on-screen design.